vickonrails/100-days-of-react/week4/README.md

 ## Day 27

+## What I worked on

+Cleaned up a few React experiment repositories, also read [Complete guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/)

+## A few challenges

+Found it a little difficult to understand the material

+## What I learned

+React hooks require a different thinking from the way of thinking about state.
+Still a lot to learn about Hooks.

+## Day 28

 ### What I worked on

 Continued working on the blog.
 Github repo [here](https://github.com/vickOnRails/night-blog) and a WIP live demo [here](https://night-blog.netlify.com/)